 Available in a few different sizes, the Evoc Seat Bag is the low-volume version with 0.3L of internal capacity.
 The exterior is made from the same PU coated ripstop nylon used in the brand's backpacks, which is durable and has a bit of weather resistance, too.

-Inside, there are mesh pockets to keep your gear organised, and the bag is held in place with three velcro straps, making for fuss-free mounting.
+Inside, there are mesh pockets to keep your gear organized, and the bag is held in place with three velcro straps, making for fuss-free mounting.
 Beyond the quality finishing, we love the Evoc seat pack because it comes in several color options.

 Neat seat pack with compact storage